As Investigating Coroners, we speak for the dead to protect the living. Now it’s time for us to speak up for ourselves. It’s time for:

 A bigger say in our work

-Instead of competing against each other in a race to the bottom, it’s time to start working together for the sake of our profession and the communities we serve.
+Instead of competing against each other in a race to the bottom, we are committed to working together for the sake of our profession and the communities we serve.

 As coroners, we speak for the dead to protect the living.